 Swans in the area

 Waterfowl hunters must be able to tell the difference between mature or juvenile swans and their snow goose counterparts.
 That can be a challenge for inexperienced hunters.
 With proper species identification and patience, there should be little confusion between the species.
+Snow geese have black wingtips, swans do not.
 Hunters should review waterfowl identification materials to sharpen their skills before the season begins.

-Under both state and federal laws, it is illegal to harm swans under any circumstances.
+Under both state and federal laws, it is illegal to harvest, harm, or harass swans under any circumstances.